 Purple Kush effects

-Purple Kush weed is mostly used for stress, pain relief, insomnia, anxiety, depression, and to induce appetite. according to reports from users on various marijuana sites.
+Purple Kush weed is mostly used for stress, pain relief, insomnia, anxiety, depression, and to induce appetite, according to reports from users on various marijuana sites.
 Adverse effects can include dry mouth, dry eyes, dizziness, lethargy, paranoia.

 According to Cannabis pharmacy, Purple Kush is often cited as most effective for insomnia — along with other purple marijuana varieties.
 Additionally, it cites the strain as particularly effective for acute pain and nausea induced by migraines.

 When it comes to cultivation, Purple Kush weed is considered to be moderately difficult to grow.
 Flowering time is approximately 8-9 weeks and it grows to a height of approximately 20-30 inches (50-75 cm).
 When growing outdoors, harvest time is late September, and it will require a dry climate.
-Yield is approximately 1.4 oz (40 grams) of bud per sq foot (indoors), and an average of 9 oz (255gm) per plant (outdoors). of text
+Yield is approximately 1.4 oz (40 grams) of bud per sq foot (indoors), and an average of 9 oz (255gm) per plant (outdoors).

 According to Leafly Hindu Kush and Purple Afghani are the parents of Purple Kush, and its known offspring are Purple Aurora, and Purple Killer.